-- 6.15 This committee was both distressed and discouraged by the evidence outlining various aspects of conduct of the Conflict of Interest Commissioner, and indeed with the manner in which she provided evidence to this committee.
+- 6.15 This Committee was both distressed and discouraged by the evidence outlining various aspects of conduct of the Conflict of Interest Commissioner and indeed with the manner in which she provided evidence to this Committee.
 There appeared to be a pattern of passivity and a reluctance on the part of the Commissioner to be actively and energetically engaged in the issues affecting Members of this Assembly.
 She has failed to systematically meet with Members since her appointment to review and advise on their affairs.
-Mr. Speaker, she has left it entirely to Members, in particular Ms. Groenewegen, to seek out expert advice and she saw no role for herself in facilitating this in any fashion. - 6.16 She minimized her responsibilities in dealing with Members and maximized to an inappropriate degree their individual responsibilities without clear or articulated advice on her part.
+She has left it entirely to Members, in particular Minister Groenewegen, to seek out expert advice and she saw no role for herself in facilitating this in any fashion. - 6.16 She minimized her responsibilities in dealing with members and maximized to an inappropriate degree their individual responsibilities without clear or articulated advice on her part.
 She apparently kept no notes of important meetings with Members or other circumstances.
-She exercised poor judgment in agreeing to deal with the media when there was a clear and public controversy developing concerning Minister Groenewegen. - 6.17 She failed to give notice of potential sections of the act that may have been breached by the Minister in both the Miltenberger and Rowe investigations. - 6.18 She appears to have misconceived the ability of the House to impose sanctions upon her dismissal of the Miltenberger complaint.
-Her decision in the Rowe investigation appears to impose a result not contemplated in any respect by the governing legislation. - 6.19 With respect to these proceedings, she approved written submissions placed before this committee which used strident and aggressive language.
-She did so having previously complained that the proceedings of this committee were unduly adversarial in nature.
-It appeared at times that her availability to attend before the committee was to be a negotiated item rather than one of duty or responsibility as a statutory officer of the House.
-She refused to attend a scheduled hearing of this committee July 12, 2001, on the basis of her view that her then legal counsel were being ill treated in their contract negotiations for payment.
+She exercised poor judgment in agreeing to deal with the media when there was a clear and public controversy developing concerning Minister Groenewegen. - 6.17 She failed to give notice of potential sections of the Act that may have been breached by the Minister in both the Miltenberger and Rowe investigations. - 6.18 She appears to have misconceived the ability of the House to impose sanctions upon her dismissal of the Miltenberger complaint.
+Her decision in the Rowe investigation appears to impose a result not contemplated in any respect by the governing legislation.

-- 6.20 Mr. Speaker, her evidence before the committee was often inconsistent and lacked the clarity and articulation one would normally expect from a person occupying this position with the education and work experience attributable to this Commissioner. - 6.21 While her legal counsel has been careful to point out that this process was not about a review of the competency of the Conflict Commissioner nor a performance appraisal of her to this point, the committee cannot ignore these facts and cannot fail to report to the House its significant concerns respecting same.
-To do so would ignore a large part of the serious facts placed before the committee in its hearing, and would ignore the conduct of the Commissioner during the course of these proceedings. - 6.22 The committee is of the view that it would be remiss in its obligations to Members generally, and to the House, should it fail to report these serious concerns which were unanimously voiced by committee members.
+- 6.19 With respect to these proceedings, she approved written submissions placed before this Committee which used strident and aggressive language.
+She did so having previously complained that the proceedings of this Committee were unduly adversarial in nature.
+It appeared at times that her availability to attend before the Committee was to be a negotiated item rather than one of duty or responsibility as a Statutory Officer of the House.
+She refused to attend a scheduled hearing of this Committee July 12, 2001 on the basis of her view that her then legal counsel were being ill treated in their contract negotiations for payment. - 6.20 Her evidence before the Committee was often inconsistent and lacked the clarity and articulation one would normally expect from a person occupying this position with the education and work experience attributable to this Commissioner. - 6.21 While her legal counsel has been careful to point out that this process was not about a review of the competency of the Conflicts Commissioner nor a performance appraisal of her to this point, the Committee cannot ignore these facts and cannot fail to report to the House its significant concerns respecting same.
+To do so would ignore a large part of the serious facts placed before the Committee in its Hearing, and would ignore the conduct of the Commissioner during the course of these proceedings. - 6.22 The Committee is of the view that it would be remiss in its obligations to Members generally and to the House should it fail to report these serious concerns which were unanimously voiced by Committee Members.